You know, something else about this, this idea we got to get something done.

 You will lose your sanity trying to figure it out.

-Well, Russia, thank you for your wisdom.
+Well, Marshall, thank you for your wisdom.

-Well, uh, I appreciate it, uh, Joseph.
+Well, I appreciate it, Joseph.

-Question Is the Republican Party known as the Party of No?
+Question, is the Republican Party known as the Party of No?

 They are.

-They've been known as the Party and they were Democrats have been calling them mad for years, and they won, didn't they?
+Democrats have been calling on that for years, and they won, didn't they?